anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 It made me wonder if there were other ways to get some community support activities made into a part of practitioners' regular roles.
 With so much to be done by so few, getting staff time explicitly dedicated to the broad notion of community support is always going to be challenging.
 But are there other ways in?
 For example, the [The DPC Competency Framework](https://www.dpconline.org/digipres/prof-development/dp-competency) has been very popular, and this is in part because almost every employer supports some notion of professional development as part of their staff appraisal process, and those people are keen to find appropriate development activities.
 The Competency Framework can also influence the way new roles are defined and described.

-We know that these communities of practice are absolutely critical to the work of digital preservation acting as they do, as knowledge pools and safety nets for when our shared problems are too large or too varied for individual institutions to attack, and too emergent and contextual for any single vendor to solve.
+We know that our communities of practice are absolutely critical to the work of digital preservation acting as they do, as knowledge pools and safety nets for when our shared problems are too large or too varied for individual institutions to attack, and too emergent and contextual for any single vendor to solve.
 Can we stamp this more clearly into the competency framework, move professional development beyond traditional training, and capture community work more explicitly?
 Perhaps even binding this kind of thing into the [Rapid Assessment Model](https://www.dpconline.org/digipres/implement-digipres/dpc-ram) as well?

 It possible to break the work of community maintenance down into helpful, meaningful, concrete byte-sized strands that are easier to integrate into a performance review?
 Can the DPC support not just it's members, but the wider communities of practice of digital preservation by helping us all weave these needs and actions into the fabric of our professional lives?